Staff & Board of Directors

 Becca Babcock, Secretary

-Becca Babcock is a writer and a writing instructor, having published three books of fiction (Some There Are Fearless, 2023; One Who Has Been Here Before, 2021; and Every Second Weekend, 2011) as well as several short stories in literary journals in Canada and abroad.
-Becca teaches Creative Writing courses at Dalhousie University.
+Becca Babcock is a writer and a writing instructor, having published three books of fiction (Some There Are Fearless, 2023; One Who Has Been Here Before, 2021; and Every Second Weekend, 2011), with a fourth forthcoming (Driving Into the Sun, NeWest Press, 2026), as well as several short stories in literary journals in Canada and abroad.
+Since 2023, she has served as the WFNS Board Secretary.
 Previously, she served on the Board of Directors and Audience Engagement Committee for Eastern Front Theatre (2016 – 2019) and the Edmonton International Women’s Day Planning Committee (2003 – 2005), as well as several university and national student organization boards and committees, and other organizations in volunteer roles.

 Sonja Boon